Significs

 Significs (significa) is a linguistic and philosophical term introduced by Victoria, Lady Welby in the 1890s.
 It was later adopted by the Dutch Significs Group (or movement) of thinkers around Frederik van Eeden, which included L. E. J. Brouwer, founder of intuitionistic logic, and further developed by Gerrit Mannoury and others.

 Overview

 Significs, intended to be a theory of signs, was developed by Lady Welby in quite close connection with the work of Charles Sanders Peirce, her correspondent.
 There is no scholarly consensus on its precise placing as an influence on later developments: on the ground now occupied by semantics, semiotics and semiology, it is closer to semiology than to the two others.
-While significs is a possible precursor of later semiology, it is still a matter of debate what the extent of that connection amounts to.
+While significs is a possible precursor of later semiology, the extent of the connection between the two remains a matter of debate.

 At a personal level Lady Welby did have some effect, particularly on C. K. Ogden.
 A mediating figure, she has not until quite recently been given great attention.